 - The Study of Law

-- Employment Relationship
+- Employment Relationships

 - Hiring

 - Termination

 - Employment Discrimination

 - Occupational safety and health

-And, NEW - changes to the workplace due to a global pandemic!
+And, NEW - changes to the workplace due to a global pandemic and everything that has happened since!

 All courses within the MHRM program are intended to advance students' cognitive skills and processes.
 This course, in particular, is central to lifelong learning and participation in society and the workplace in the following areas and students are expected to master: